(1960 - )

 His first orchestral work, Ringed by the Flat Horizon, was played at the BBC Proms when he was just 20; since then it has achieved a remarkable international performance record, as have his two subsequent works, A Mind of Winter and At First Light.
 Antara was a commission from IRCAM to celebrate the 10th anniversary of the Pompidou centre in 1987.
 Benjamin conducted the first performances of Sudden Time at the first Meltdown Festival in 1993, and Three Inventions for Chamber Orchestra at the 75th Salzburg Festival in 1995.

 The LSO and Pierre Boulez gave the world premiere of Palimpsests in 2002 to mark the opening of the LSO's season-long retrospective of his work at the Barbican, "By George", a project which also included the premiere of Shadowlines by Pierre-Laurent Aimard.
-There have been numerous other major retrospectives of his work, including Carte blanche a George Benjamin (Opera Bastille, Paris, 1992), Brussels (Ars Musica, 2003), Tokyo (Tokyo Opera City, 2003), Berlin (DSO, 2004-5), Strasbourg (Musica Festival, 2005) and Madrid (Spanish National Orchestra, 2005) (Ars Musica, 2003), Tokyo (Tokyo Opera City, 2003), Berlin (DSO, 2004-5), Strasbourg (Musica Festival, 2005) Madrid (Spanish National Orchestra, 2005) and the Lucerne Festival (2008) where his most recent orchestral work, Duet for Piano and Orchestra – a Roche commission -was premiered by the Cleveland Orchestra.
+There have been numerous other major retrospectives of his work, including Carte blanche a George Benjamin (Opera Bastille, Paris, 1992), Brussels (Ars Musica, 2003), Tokyo (Tokyo Opera City, 2003), Berlin (DSO, 2004-5), Strasbourg (Musica Festival, 2005), Madrid (Spanish National Orchestra, 2005), Lucerne Festival (2008), Frankfurt (Alte Oper, 2011), London (Cultural Olympiad, South Bank Centre, 2012), and Milan/Turin (MITO, 2013).

-The centre-point of a large-scale portrait at the 2006 Festival d'Automne in Paris was his first operatic work, Into the Little Hill, a collaboration with the English playwright Martin Crimp, which has toured widely on both sides of the Atlantic with Ensemble Modern since its premiere and won the Royal Philharmonic Society’s 2008 Award for Large-Scale Composition.
-It received its London premiere in a new production - a collaboration between the Opera Group and London Sinfonietta - at the Royal Opera House in February 2009, where it was revived in July 2010.
-His second operatic collaboration with Martin Crimp, Written on Skin wascommissioned and premiered by the Aix en Provence festival (July 2012), and has subsequently presented in eight European cities and at the Tanglewood Festival in the US.
-The opera has been greeted by universal praise, recorded on CD and DVD, broadcast on BBC radio and TV and won several prizes including an International Opera Award.
+The centre-point of a large-scale portrait at the 2006 Festival d'Automne in Paris was his first operatic work, Into the Little Hill, a collaboration with the English playwright Martin Crimp, which has toured widely on both sides of the Atlantic since its premiere and won the Royal Philharmonic Society’s 2008 Award for Large-Scale Composition.
+It received its London premiere in a new production at the Royal Opera House in February 2009, where it was revived in July 2010.
+His second operatic collaboration with Martin Crimp, Written on Skin was commissioned and premiered by the Aix en Provence festival (July 2012), and has subsequently been presented in ten cities worldwide, amongst them the Royal Opera House, with many future productions planned.
+The opera has been greeted by universal praise, recorded on CD and DVD, broadcast on BBC radio and TV and won several prizes here and abroad including awards from Opern Welt, the South Bank Sky Arts Award, British Composer Awards, International Opera Awards, BBC Music Magazine and a Grand Prix from the Académie Charles Cros.
 Benjamin and Crimp are now working on their third operatic creation, a full-scale opera for the Royal Opera House, London, to be premiered in 2018.